sbenson09/sbscanner/README.md

 # sbscanner
-sbscanner was a small project I worked on as a part of a take-home interview assignment in early 2024.
-The primary objective for the assignment was to build a port scanner that could identify and gather information on services that supported HTTP Basic Authentication.
-It doesn't do anything novel.
-The code and documentation both were part of the submission.
+sbscanner is a port scanner used to identify services that supported HTTP Basic Authentication.
+It was created as part of a take-home interview assignment in early 2024.

 ## Installation
 ```